Dell's strategy questioned as shares dive

 The stock plunge erased more than $4 billion in the company's market cap.

-Rival PC maker Lenovo Group Ltd (0992.HK), which reported results overnight that benefited from its dominance in the rapidly expanding Chinese market, fueled concerns after warning that it too saw a slowdown in U.S. and European corporate spending on PCs.
+Rival PC maker Lenovo Group Ltd, which reported results overnight that benefited from its dominance in the rapidly expanding Chinese market, fueled concerns after warning that it too saw a slowdown in U.S. and European corporate spending on PCs.

 Dell has been diversifying its revenue base in the face of weakened consumer demand, giving up low-margin sales to consumers and moving into higher-margin areas, such as catering to the technology needs of small and medium businesses in the public sector and the healthcare industry.